Safeguarding – Keeping Children Safe in Education

 Although serious incidents involving radicalisation have not occurred at Holborough Lakes, to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the region in which we teach.
 Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the Child Protection/ Safeguarding Lead Teachers.

-These include Mrs L Vickers.
-Miss Fassnidge and Mrs Dodd (DSL)
+These include Mrs L Vickers, Miss A Fassnidge and Miss P Barnes.

 Prevent is a government strategy designed to stop people becoming terrorists or supporting terrorist or extremist causes.